Polarization-selective quantum cooperative response in dual-species atom arrays

 We consider the cooperative optical response of a two-dimensional subwavelength square array of lattice constant $a$ containing two atomic species arranged in a stripe pattern [Fig.~\ref{fig:lattice}(a)].
 Each atom is modeled as a two-level system with transition frequency $\omega_A$ or $\omega_B$.
 A light beam incident along the $z$-axis illuminates the array in the $x$–$y$ plane at $z=0$.
 Both species are driven by light of frequency $\omega$, with detunings $\delta_A=\omega-\omega_A$ and $\delta_B=\omega-\omega_B$, as shown in Fig.~\ref{fig:lattice}(b).
 We choose the two species to be isotopes so that they share similar energy levels and can be driven near resonance by the same field, with $\omega$ close to both $\omega_A$ and $\omega_B$.

-The incident light is scattered by the atom array with each atom acting a quantum emitter, which can be modeled as pointlike particles with linear isotropic polarizabilities~\cite{Shahmoon2017,Bettles2016}.
-We consider the cooperative response by analyzing the total electric field, which is the sum of the incident and scatterd field and can be obtained by solving the wave equation, $\nabla \times \nabla \times \mathbf{E} - k^2 \mathbf{E} = k^2 \mathbf{P} / \varepsilon_0$, where $\mathbf{P}$ is the total polarization, $\varepsilon_0$ is the vacuum permittivity, $k = \omega/c$ is the wave number and $c$ is the light speed.
+The incident light is scattered by the atom array with each atom acting as a quantum emitter, which can be modeled as pointlike particles with linear isotropic polarizabilities~\cite{Bettles2016,Shahmoon2017}.
+We consider the cooperative response by analyzing the total electric field, which is the sum of the incident and scattered fields and can be obtained by solving the wave equation, $\nabla \times \nabla \times \mathbf{E} - k^2 \mathbf{E} = k^2 \mathbf{P} / \varepsilon_0$, where $\mathbf{P}$ is the total polarization, $\varepsilon_0$ is the vacuum permittivity, $k = \omega/c$ is the wave number and $c$ is the light speed.
 The general solution can be expressed as